Quantum Tech Insider

 Quantum Cybersecurity: How Quantum Computing Will Reshape Digital Defense

-Here's what you need to know about the emerging field of quantum cybersecurity — the risks, the solutions, and what it all means for the average person.
+Here's what you need to know about quantum cybersecurity — the risks, the solutions, and what it means for you.

 Most of today's internet security relies on public-key cryptography, specifically algorithms like RSA and elliptic curve cryptography (ECC).
 These systems work because classical computers can't efficiently factor extremely large numbers or solve discrete logarithm problems.

 Quantum computers change the equation entirely.
 Shor's algorithm, developed in 1994, demonstrated that a sufficiently powerful quantum computer could break RSA encryption in hours — a task that would take classical supercomputers millions of years.
-We're not there yet, but progress has been rapid.
+As of 2026, we're not there yet, but progress has been rapid.
 IBM, Google, and several startups are scaling qubit counts and improving error rates every quarter.

 The real concern isn't just tomorrow.
 It's today.
 Nation-state actors are already employing a strategy called "harvest now, decrypt later" — intercepting and storing encrypted data with the expectation that future quantum computers will crack it open.
-Sensitive information with a long shelf life (government communications, medical records, financial data) is especially vulnerable.
+According to cybersecurity researchers, sensitive information with a long shelf life (government communications, medical records, financial data) is especially vulnerable to this approach.

 Post-Quantum Cryptography: The First Line of Defense